thoughtbot/constable/README.md

 CLIENT_SECRET, and HUB_API_TOKEN.
 Replace these values with the ones from staging.
 Find them by running `heroku config -r staging`.

-### Copy the staging database to your development database
+You'll also want to grab the STAGING_DB_ENV_VAR from staging.
+Run:
-Run `heroku pg:pull STAGING_DB_ENV_VAR constable_api_development -r staging`,
+`heroku pg:pull STAGING_DB_ENV_VAR constable_api_development -r staging`
-where STAGING_DB_ENV_VAR is found from heroku staging.
-This will copy the data over so you have example data to work with.
+This will copy the data over so you have example data to work with, including your already existing user account.

 ### Starting the Phoenix Server